Alcoa signs supply deal worth $110 million with Airbus

-(Reuters) - Alcoa Inc (AA.N) has signed a long-term deal worth about $110 million to supply titanium and aluminum parts to planemaker Airbus EAD.PA from its recently overhauled facility in Cleveland.
+Dec 16 (Reuters) - Alcoa Inc has signed a long-term deal worth about $110 million to supply titanium and aluminum parts to planemaker Airbus from its recently overhauled facility in Cleveland.

 Hit hard by weak aluminum prices, Alcoa has touted the growth of its engineered products business, which sells goods like aircraft parts and has proved more profitable in recent quarters than selling less-processed metal at rock-bottom prices.